 In a nut shell, floor heating and snow-melting systems feature a heating element that must be embedded in a material (like concrete).
 Once the concrete (or asphalt or mortar for snow-melting applications) has cured, the system can be powered on, emitting radiant heat upward through the material.
 In the case of heating a garage floor, this means the floor-heating system will warm up the entire garage as well as melt any ice or snow that’s tracked in.
 For a driveway, homeowners can set the system to turn on when snow is expected so that it doesn’t have the chance to accumulate.
 The goal of a snow-melting system is to melt snow and ice, keeping a driveway safe and eliminating the need to shovel or snow plow.

 To really get an idea of how a snow-melting system works, WarmlyYours created the following video.
 It shows exactly how a snow-melting system is installed — from start to finish.

-For more information about heating a garage or driveway, visit www.warmlyyours.com.
+For more information about garage radiant floor heat or heated driveways, visit www.warmlyyours.com.
 Here, you can get a free, instant quote for your particular project and learn more about the range of radiant heating systems that WarmlyYours has to offer.

 Whether you have a love for muscle cars or classic cars, with a heated garage and driveway in tow, your cherished car will never be happier.